benzmuircroft/BIT/README.md

 58 bytes long.

+When to use BIT?

+JSON is flexable / BIT is fast

-If you need to transport more complex object data (with ajax or websockets) use JSON!
+If you need to transport more complex object data (with ajax or websockets) use JSON.

+PS: don't forget to GZIP and cache